 This is a necessary practice for healthy growth, but you can easily overdo it.
 Too much fertilizer can burn out your plants and adversely affect your soil's pH level.
 I tend to feed most plants with compost or fertilizer at about 3-4 week intervals, and this has worked well for my soil.

-As you might have guessed by now, organic eggshells are your best friend when it comes to giving plants (or yourself) a calcium boost.
+As you might have guessed by now, high-quality eggshells are your best friend when it comes to giving plants (or yourself) a calcium boost.
 Luci has become a bit of an expert at eggshell cracking, so she will show you how we do it:

 - Wash your used and empty Pete & Gerry's eggshells.